dzackgarza/qual-wiki/30_Complex Analysis/040_Residues/030_Exercises_Integrals.md

 ,\]
 which suggests a keyhole.
 But since there's no $\log$ in $f$, there's no monodromy, and the contributions cancel out.
-So introduce a log, and consider
+So introduce a log with a branch cut along $\theta = 0$, and consider
 \[
 \int f(z) \ln(z)
 .\]